Real time data analysis with the ATLAS Trigger at the LHC in Run-2: Run-2 Improvements of the ATLAS Trigger System

 \subsection{Level 1 Trigger Improvements}

-From the hardware perspective, a fourth layer of RPC chambers was added, before Run-1, to the muon spectrometer in order to recover acceptance lost at the first trigger level (L1) near detector feet and elevator shafts.
+From the hardware perspective, a fourth layer of resistive plate chambers (RPC) was added, before Run-1, to the muon spectrometer in order to recover acceptance lost at the first trigger level (L1) near detector feet and elevator shafts.
 These chambers were however only equipped with electronics during the long shutdown following Run-1.
-A net increase of 3.6\% in the muon L1 trigger efficiency resulted from this hardware addition.
-However, during Run-1, a significant fraction of the muon trigger rate from the end-cap region of the muon spectrometer was found to be due to particles not originating from the interaction point as illustrated on the left panel of Fig.~\ref{fig:muoncoincidence}.
-In order to reject these background events, a new trigger logic was introduced in Run-2: a coincidence requirement between the TGC chambers and the TGC-FI in the region $1.3<|\eta|<1.9$ was added reducing the trigger rate by up to 60\% in this detector region, as can be seen on the right panel of Fig.~\ref{fig:muoncoincidence}.
+A net increase of 3.6\% in the muon L1 trigger efficiency resulted from this hardware addition while reducing the trigger rate by 60\%, thanks to its impact on the suppression of particles not originating from the interaction point.

+Multiple changes have also been brought to the hardware and firmware L1 trigger system.
+A new Fast Tracking reconstruction system (FTK) has been developed~\cite{bib:ftk}, and will become fully operational in Run-3.
+The FTK system provides global inner detector (ID) track reconstruction at L1, using lookup tables in associative memory chips for pattern recognition.
+This FPGA-based track fitter performs a fast linear fit and the tracks are made available to the High-Level Trigger system (HLT).
+The FTK allows for the use of tracks at much higher event rates in the HLT than is affordable using CPU systems, improving, among others, the tau and the B-meson physics (B-physics) trigger performances.